 - Travel often

-- Don’t prefer a particular airline or hotel brand
+- Don’t prefer any particular airline or hotel brand

 - Have experience with credit cards

-- Plan to take advantage of benefits such as airport lounge access or room upgrade
+- Plan to take advantage of benefits such as airport lounge access or room upgrades

-- Will use the card often enough to make any fees worthwhile
+- Will use the card often enough to make the fees worthwhile

 Alternatively, you should consider a brand-specific credit card if you: